 As many have said, NFL drafts can only be judged down the road.
-NFL General Mangers and coaches face a multi-faceted problem:
+NFL General Managers and coaches face a multi-faceted problem:

 1. Dealing with uncertainty regarding which draftee will be great, good, or bad.
 Players in the first two rounds emerge as starters 75% and 50% of the time.
 Picking higher increases the likelihood of selecting good players.
-Sifting great from the good -- that’s tricky.
-Looking over the top 5 picks from the last several drafts (NFL Draft History at Pro-Football Reference) names of high performing players like Calvin Johnson, Philip Rivers, Larry Fitzgerald, Julius Peppers, and Andre Johnson pop out but so do busts like Joey Harrington, David Carr, and JeMarcus Russell as well as players who are good but not nearly as good as the pre-draft hoopla would predict such as Reggie Bush.
+Sifting great from the good — that’s tricky.
+Looking over the top 5 picks from the last several drafts (NFL Draft History at Pro-Football-Reference) names of high-performing players like Calvin Johnson, Philip Rivers, Larry Fitzgerald, Julius Peppers, and Andre Johnson pop out but so do busts like Joey Harrington, David Carr, and JaMarcus Russell as well as players who are good but not nearly as good as the pre-draft hoopla would predict such as Reggie Bush.

-2. Determining values of a good or great player at different positions such as QB, cornerback, offensive tackle, or defensive tackle.
-Looking at salaries, one can determine a rough estimate of relative values placed on these different positions and how they evolve over time.
+2. Determining the values of a good or great player at different positions such as QB, cornerback, offensive tackle, or defensive tackle.
+Looking at salaries, one can determine a rough estimate of relative values placed on these different positions and how they evolve.
 A specific GM, however, does not select the average QB or average CB.
 Where a player stands relative to the average matters a lot.
-Defensive tackles are relatively low on the pay scale -- a combination of impact and relative abundance of players.
+Defensive tackles are relatively low on the pay scale — a combination of impact and relative abundance of players.
 However, a rare player such as Warren Sapp, Ndamukong Suh, or Albert Haynesworth (at his best) can have an impact far above the impact of a typical DT.

 3. Adjusting values based on the likelihood of busts across different positions.
 QBs are very, very valuable when great and even good so they tend to be selected high in the draft.
 (In fact, QB may be the only position for which a Top 5 draft pick will ever be able to contribute enough to justify their compensation.)
 Yet, the complexity of the pro job makes identification of collegiate players with those skills a virtual crap shoot (as Brian Billick noted during the draft).
 Harrington, Carr, and Russell represent Exhibits B, C, and D with Tom Brady drafted in the 7th round as Exhibit A.

 4. Adjusting values based on current team composition.
-Should a team stockpile the “best available” player and seek trades or pick for position.
+Should a team stockpile the “best available” player and seek trades or pick for the position?
 The trouble with “best available” is that until a player shows what he can do in the NFL, other teams may be reluctant to offer much.

-This brings the discussion back to Bill Belichick, someone well known for cutting his own path.
-While he has drafted Richard Seymour with the 6th overall pick, Belichick actively seeks to drop a few spots in the draft to pick up another 2nd or 3rd round pick -- another shot at good player -- and rarely if ever chases “great” by trading up.
-The draft coverage partly focuses value to teams but also on entertainment value, including the value of focusing on marquee names or on players on the most likely to be great list.
+This brings the discussion back to Bill Belichick, someone well known for cutting his path.
+While he has drafted Richard Seymour with the 6th overall pick, Belichick actively seeks to drop a few spots in the draft to pick up another 2nd or 3rd round pick — another shot at a good player — and rarely if ever chases “great” by trading up.
+The draft coverage partly focuses on value to teams but also on entertainment value, including the value of focusing on marquee names or on players on the most likely to be a great list.
 The coverage influences fans.
 One wonders how much media buzz influences some GMs.

 Ryan Mallett stands out as a much-discussed side note to Belichick’s 2011 draft.
-By nearly every draft grader’s assessment, his arm strength, passing skills, and understanding of pro-style offenses and defenses stands equal or above all other QBs in the draft.
-However, questions about drug use and leadership ability, in spite of strong support from former coaches and players, sent him plummeting to the 3rd round where Belichick plucked him.
+By nearly every draft grader’s assessment, his arm strength, passing skills, and understanding of pro-style offenses and defenses stand equal to or above all other QBs in the draft.
+However, questions about drug use and leadership ability, despite strong support from former coaches and players, sent him plummeting to the 3rd round where Belichick plucked him.
 A couple of observations: